vohvelikissa/vohvelikissa.github.io/README.md

 # Personal blog or something

+## Long term goals

+My long term goals have the aspiration to become the best person that I can be built into them in a very deep way.

+- [ ] run a successful business
+- [ ] become a millionaire
+- [ ] run a marathon
+- [ ] lift 100 kg
+- [ ] run 15 km
+- [ ] buy a house
+- [ ] have kids of my own
+- [ ] do something tangible for my country

 ## How I work during these?

 I simply just have a timer that I set to two hours and then I do work as hard